signalkuppe/pequeno/README.md

 ## Quick start

-1. Create some pages in src/pages, giving them a paermalink like this
+1. Create some pages in src/pages, giving them a permalink like this

 ```js
 import React from 'react';